-A final possible source of systematics is the existence of differences of the predictions between central and satellite galaxies.
-This might be due to intrinsic different DM properties, due to the different assembly history, or to the difficulty of extracting the physical quantities of satellites embedded into larger parent haloes.
-To check for the opresence of biases, we have performed a test by training \mla\ on central and satellite galaxies and compare the self-predictions of the two classes against the cross-predictions, i.e. training on centrals and predicting the targets of the satellites and vice-versa.
-For nETGs we have seen this to produce insignificant variation on the final $R^2$, MSE and MAE, and just the outlier fraction increasing from $<1$\% to $\gsim 1\%$.
-Hence, we can exclude that this migh have an impact on the final results of our analysis.
+A final possible source of systematics is the existence of differences in the predictions between central and satellite galaxies.
+This might be due to intrinsic different DM properties, due to the different assembly history, or the difficulty of extracting the physical quantities of satellites embedded into larger parent halos.
+To check for the presence of biases, we have performed a test by training \mla\ on central and satellite galaxies and comparing the self-predictions of the two classes against the cross-predictions (i.e., training on centrals and predicting the targets of the satellites and vice versa).
+For nETGs we have seen this to produce insignificant variation on the final $R^2$, MSE, and MAE, and just the outlier fraction increasing from $<1$\% to $\gsim 1\%$.
+Hence, we can exclude that this might have an impact on the final results of our analysis.